-Chuck told her he didn't know what else he could do, that the entire convergence of all the disparate parts of his life had placed him at this particular point in space and time, and he couldn't argue at all with that placement.
+Chuck told her he didn't know what else he could do.
+The entire convergence of all the disparate parts of his life had placed him at this particular point in space and time, and he couldn't argue at all with that placement.
 He worked, he said.
 He did the work his fate required.
 He did it well.

 "Not good enough," June said.
 "Not your work.
 I don't mean that.
 I'm talking about your life, about our lives."